esong165/cse110-w21-group25/specs/adrs/021021-Assign-Sprint-1-Tasks.md

-# Assign Tasks
+# Assign Sprint 1 Tasks

 ## Context and Problem Statement

-We want to create a MVP for sprint 1.
+We want to create a prototype by the end of sprint 1.
 How should we divide up the work?

 ## Considered Options